Prime-TITAN-CameraMan/termux-desktops/Documentation/proot/debian_proot.md

 <br>

 ## Installing The Desktop & Applications <a name=desktop-debian></a>
-Make sure you've logged in debian before proceed, if didn't use `proot-distro login debian` to login
+Make sure you've logged in Debian before proceeding.
+If didn't, use `proot-distro login debian` to login

 Login to your user and run following command to install XFCE4 desktop environment & its goodies:
 ```